Raphael-Boichot/The-TinyGB-Printer/README.md

 - Switch the device on and the LED blinks red on and off in cycle: SD card not connected or not formatted in FAT32.
 SD card can be inserted during this step, the device will then boot normally.
 - Cycling the power switch on the battery box or using the RESET button on the board has the same effect.

 A new folder is created at each boot/RESET.
 Each image file has a unique ID.
 Flashes during printing indicate flux of data and access to SD card.
-Color of flashes indicates the mode (green for automatic mode, blue for tear mode). **Do not switch off while the led is on, images are being processed, you will loose some.**
+Color of flashes indicates the mode (green for automatic mode, blue for tear mode).

 **Are you nostalgic of the Arduino version coupled to your good old converter ?
 Flash it and it will work too, pinout is the same !**